golightlyb/bakefont3/README.md

 * for large text, vector graphics are better
 * not ideal for rotated text (decent results with supersampling?)
 * does not include a layout engine - just exports the metrics that one would use
+* does not support RGBA glyphs - e.g. full colour emojis

 Bakefont3 does not export vertical kerning information.
 This can easily be fixed - please get in touch if you can help.